 Proposed S.B.
 104: An act concerning the penalty for the sexual assault of a minor.
 Don’t bother reading it, it’s a proposed bill so there’s nothing more than a statement of purpose.
 I’ll tell you what the proposal is: one strike.
 Yes.
 One strike for people convicted of sexual assault of a minor under “certain circumstances”.
 That means, under “certain circumstances” you sexually assault a minor, the penalty is life.

 Proposed S.B.
 87: An act concerning the prevention of convicted felons from receiving state social service benefits.
-If you thought 104 above was the extent of Witkos’ bright ideas, let me disabuse you of that notion.
-Here is another of his bright ideas.
 The statement of purpose is laughably uppity: To require that persons receiving state aid are law abiding citizens.

 I hope, dear reader, that you have no need for me to list the various ways that this bill is a bad idea and insidious at worst.
 Whether the chicken came before the egg, the impact of this bill will squarely fall on the minority communities of Connecticut, whom some might argue have the greatest need for social services.

 Proposed S.B.
 395: An act concerning drug testing for recipients of cash assistance benefits.
-It seems that Sen. Kane is drinking whatever Witkos is.
 This bill would require periodic drug testing (yes, let out that sigh right about now) of people on state welfare.
 Hey, at least it’s no “one strike” bill.
 A first offense requires an evaluation.
 A second requires mandatory (!) drug abuse treatment and only a third will strip away benefits.
 Because there’s nothing like making poor people poorer to get them to stop using drugs.

 Proposed S.B.
 695: The “gun offender registry” bill.
 Proposed by longtime Senator Looney (now you get it), the bill would create a registry, similar to the sex offender registry, of people convicted of using guns during specified crimes.
 It helps keep track of gun users or something, apparently.